+Under a top-down, risk-based approach, certifying officers would initially consider risks without considering any existing controls of the issuer.
+Using this approach to design DC&P and ICFR, the certifying officers would identify the risks that could reasonably result in a material misstatement, which includes misstatements due to error, fraud or omission in disclosure.
+Identifying risks involves considering the size and nature of the issuer's business and the structure and complexity of business operations.
 For the design of DC&P, the certifying officers would assess risks for various types and methods of disclosure.
-For the design of ICFR, identifying risks also involves identifying significant accounts and disclosures and their relevant assertions.
-Once the risks are identified After identifying risks that could reasonably result in a material misstatement, the certifying officers would then ensure that the DC&P and ICFR designs include controls, policies and procedures to address each of the identified risks.
+For the design of ICFR, identifying risks also involves identifying significant accounts and relevant assertions.
+Once the risks are identified the certifying officers would then ensure that the DC&P and ICFR designs include controls, policies and procedures to address each of the identified risks.

-(3) Fraud risk - When identifying risks, certifying officers should explicitly consider the vulnerability of the entity to fraudulent activity (e.g., fraudulent financial reporting and misappropriation of assets).
-Certifying officers should consider how incentives (e.g., compensation programs) and pressures (e.g., meeting analysts' expectations) mayinght affect risks, and what areas of the business provide opportunity for an employee, or combination of employees, to commit fraudindividual to commit fraud.
-For the purposes of this Instrument, fraud would generally include an intentional act by one or more individuals among management, other employees, those charged with governance or third parties, involving the use of deception to obtain an unjust or illegal advantage.
-Although fraud is a broad legal concept, for the purposes of this Instrument, the certifying officers should be concerned with fraud that could cause a material misstatement in the financial statements.

-(4) Designing controls, policies and procedures - If the certifying officers choose to use a top-down, risk-based approach, they would design specific controls, policies and procedures that, in combination with an issuer's control environment, appropriately address the risks discussed in subsections (2) and (3).
+- (3) Fraud risk When identifying risks, certifying officers should explicitly consider the vulnerability of the entity to fraudulent activity (e.g., fraudulent financial reporting and misappropriation of assets).
+Certifying officers should consider how incentives (e.g., compensation programs) and pressures (e.g., meeting analysts' expectations) may affect risks, and what areas of the business provide opportunity for an employee, or combination of employees, to commit fraud. - (4) Designing controls, policies and procedures If the certifying officers choose to use a top-down, risk-based approach, they would design specific controls, policies and procedures that, in combination with an issuer's control environment, appropriately address the risks discussed in subsections (2) and (3).